 Where did 4 ohm and 8 ohm speakers come from?

-Likewise, 8 ohms is most commonly used for home stereo system speakers.
+8 ohms is most commonly used for home stereo system speakers.
 Home stereos are powered by a higher voltage source (110V like in the USA) so they’re easier to design and can power higher impedance (8 ohm) speakers easily.
 In both cases these Ohm ratings became common for home and car speakers.

 What is speaker frequency response and speaker sensitivity?